 Many businesses, big and small, like to consider themselves as a family.
 This is why many employers could never consider that they could be sued by an employee, past, present, or future.
 However, a study conducted by Trusted Choice shows that over the last 20 years, employee lawsuits have risen 400%, with wrongful termination suits rising 260%.
-Employee lawsuits are a common form of business-related claims and employment practices liability insurance can help to provide financial protection form a variety of employee claims.
+Employee lawsuits are a common form of business-related claims and employment practices liability insurance can help to provide financial protection from a variety of employee claims.
 Employment practices liability insurance can also aid in defense costs and resources depending on your agency and plan.

 Employment practices liability insurance provides protection against many kinds of employee lawsuits, including claims of